kdgregory/log4j-aws-appenders/docs/design.md

 joins to the writer thread, delaying shutdown until that thread finishes (which will take `batchDelay` milliseconds).

-> Note: Log4J2 has its own shutdown hook, and the appenders leverage it.
+Note: Log4J2 has its own shutdown hook, and the appenders leverage it.
 While the configuration option is retained for consistency, it is ignored.

 When the shutdown hook is enabled, the JVM will not shut down until the final batch is sent (or it's hard-killed).
-This means that the main thread can continue running unexpectedly (ie, it's in a loop and the program was killed with `kill -15` or Ctrl-C).
+This means that the main thread can continue running unexpectedly.

 If you do not want this shutdown hook, you can set the `useShutdownHook` configuration parameter to `false`.
 Beware that doing so means you might lose messages.